LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 A simple solution would be to define a new response type at vocabulary-level for each hypermedia control type that exists.
-For our use case, we could introduce a `tpf:TriplePatternQueryResponse` type in a new `tpf` vocabulary, which refers to a triple pattern query, as shown in [](#approach-customtypes).
+For our use case, we could introduce a (hypothetical) `tpf:TriplePatternQueryResponse` type in a new `tpf` vocabulary, which refers to a triple pattern query, as shown in [](#approach-customtypes).

 <figure id="approach-customtypes" class="listing">